 Resilience Not Reliance Event

-In February Sally will be at the Resilience not Reliance event, designed to help cultural organisations explore ways in which partnership and collaboration can lead to stronger business models and a more sustainable future.
-Sally will be providing advice about measuring impact, as one of the pool of industry specialists hosting hot-desk surgeries.
+Sally offered free advice on evaluation and impact at the Resilience not Reliance events in Yorkshire, designed to help cultural organisations explore ways in which partnership and collaboration can lead to stronger business models and a more sustainable future.
+Sally provided advice about measuring impact, as one of the pool of industry specialists hosting hot-desk surgeries.

 Gawthorpe Textiles Collection & Valley Street Community Centre